ycrc/hopper-presentation/slides.md

 - Cut/Copy/Paste inside Hopper is allowed

 ---

 # No Internet Access
 - From Hopper, you are not able to directly access anything outside of Hopper.
 - All file transfers in and out are mediated by YCRC staff
 - With some exceptions, all software installs mediated by YCRC staff

 ---
 # Data Transfer
 - Moving data into and out of Hopper requires submitting a request
-- We distinquish between Low and High Risk Data
+- We distinquish between Low Risk and Sensitive Data
 - [Low Risk Transfer In or Out](https://research.computing.yale.edu/hopper-low-risk-transfer): scripts, deidentified data, data files with no PHI, PII, etc.
 - [Sensitive Data Transfer In](https://research.computing.yale.edu/hopper-sensitive-transfer): everything else
 - Sensitive Data Transfer Out: contact YCRC